 Language of business

-The workforce in Turkey is not gender equal as only 34 percent of Turkish women work.
 Conservative attitudes are still common in Turkey, although Turkish businessmen are generally respectful of women.

 Business culture in Turkey

-Religion in business
+Religion and business

 Although Turkey is a secular state, Islam is the dominant religion and has a strong influence over Turkish culture and business practices.
-This is evident in the frequent prayer times for Muslims who will break five times a day to pray.
+This is evident in the frequent prayer times for Muslims, who will break five times a day to pray.
 Friday is traditionally the Islam holy day, and most men will attend Friday afternoon prayers.
 Expats doing business in Turkey should keep this in mind when arranging business meetings and appointments.

 Dos and don’ts of business in Turkey